RACSEL/IPS-national-backend/README.md

 An instance of `elasticsearch`, `snowstorm` and `snowstorm-browser` are provided within the docker compose services.
 Also an initialization script `init_snowstorm.sh` is executed the first time those services are deployed.
 By default this scripts loads the terms for spanish corpus into the server.

+The Snowstorm instance is pre-loaded with the latest version of the Latin-America Spanish Edition.

 Check access to the browser by navigating to `http://localhost:8082`

+#### Converting local terminologies to FHIR (Connectathon 2024)

+An XLSX template was designed to facilitate the creation of the necessary terminology artifacts.
+The XLS template provides a mechanism to load local terminologies and map to SNOMED CT, ICD-10 or ICD-11, as required.

+Run transformation script:

+    python3 racsel-convert-xlsx-to-fhir.py Subsets_Conectathon_Test_Data.xlsx

+Users should complete all the necessary fields in the template, and then run the Python script.
+The result of the script run will be a FHIR Package that incldes all necessary resources:
+- CodeSystems
+    - RACSEL: a code system with all codes in RACSEL common terms
+    - ICD-10 fragment: only the codes used in the connectathon
+    - ICD-11 fragment: only the codes used in the connectathon
+    - Local Code System: the local codes provided by the user
+- ValueSet
+    - SNOMED Value Sets: one per section plus a general value set
+    - ICD-10: all codes
+    - ICD-11: all codes
+    - RACSEL: one per section plus a general value set
+    - Local Codes: one per section plus a general value set

+#### Loading FHIR Resources in the terminology server

+The previous step generates a FHIR package, the current version of Snowstorm supports loading FHIR resources in the FHIR Package using the "load-package" endpoint.

+Example of uploading the package from the command line:

+    curl --form file=@racsel_fhir_package.tgz --form resourceUrls="*" http://localhost:8080/fhir-admin/load-package